 16. Suluban Beach

 This dreamy destination sits directly below the famous Single Fin bar, and it’s also the main access point to the world-renowned Uluwatu surf break.
-But come low tide, this spot at Suluban Beach is a hidden treasure, and the best spot for a swim.
+But come low tide, Suluban Beach is a hidden treasure, and the best spot for a swim.
 Set against stunning dramatic cliffs, the water here is as turquoise as it gets.
 To access this little piece of paradise, you’ll need to walk down the steps at Uluwatu, duck through the caves and onto the sand.
-Remember, when it’s high tide, this swimming spot is inaccessible, so you’ll need to check the tide times for your trip, and don’t forget to pack your bathers.
+Remember, when it’s high tide, this beach not accessible, so you’ll need to check the tide times for your trip, and be back at the stairs before high tide hits.

 Suluban Beach is best for secret swimming spots that are only accessible at low-tide.